Sales strategy presentations may be challenging. You have a lot on the line, and it looks like one incorrect move may ruin the sale.

 - Never presume that the audience is aware of your work.

 In the middle of a presentation by a salesman, a member of the audience will suddenly interrupt and say, “Hold on a second.
 Can you just remind me of what you do again?
 This sounds amazing.
 We frequently presume that the individual we are presenting to is aware of our capabilities.
 However, consider this: Your audience adjourns the meeting and goes about their daily lives.
 They aren’t thinking much about what your business does or what you have stated to them in the past.
 Additionally, a lot of them may hear from different companies in the industry, and it’s simple to forget who stated what.
-Therefore, start by providing a brief summary of your firm for the benefit of yourself.
+Therefore, start by providing a brief summary of your firm for to benefit yourself.

 6. Neuroscience will make them blind.

 Do you want to present more effectively?
 Research the field of neurology.
 Some of the top presenters have created formulae for connecting with their audiences as a result of recent advances in our understanding of the human brain.
 Apple is a good example.
 No Apple presenter ever talks nonstop for longer than ten minutes.
 They don’t use many slides and pause often.
 All of this is done to combat the audience’s limited attention spans and make sure that each section of the presentation has the most effect.

 According to the information gap theory, our minds are always trying to bridge the gap between what we already know and what we learn.
 Utilise vocal transitions to assist my slides flow and make it easier for an audience to see how everything is connected.